Site Index ll White City ll Women's Building ll Cassatt's Lost Mural ll Women Painters Index ll Women Sculptors II Nichols Home Page

 (image unavailable)--exhibited in

-Illinois artist Enella Benedict received her training at the Chicago Institute of Art, the New York Art Students League, and the Académie Julian in Paris.
+Enella Benedict was born in Lake Forest, Illinois to merchant Amzi Benedict and his wife Catherine Courtland, the daughter of a Chicago merchant.
+Enella received her training at the Chicago Institute of Art, the New York Art Students League, and the Académie Julian in Paris.
 She worked as an art instructor at the Chicago Institute of Art and, in 1893, became associated with Hull-House, Jane Addams' settlement house, where Benedict directed the art program for over forty years.

 Susan (Hinckley) Bradley (1851-1929)